-We were able to start and stop the metronome by just double tapping on it.
+Starting and stopping the metronome required only a quick double tap.
 When we wanted to try the tap tempo function, we simply triple-tapped it to activate it.

-Besides the fact that the vibration is strong and unmistakable, this metronome also protects your hearing as, as you are able to forgo the sometimes deafening click that often comes through in-ear monitors.
+Besides the fact that the vibration is strong and unmistakable, this metronome also protects your hearing, as you are able to forgo the sometimes deafening click that often comes through in-ear monitors.

 In short, a fantastic solution for practice and the stage, with a novel design and concept.

 Verdict: The Soundbrenner Core Steel Musician’s Smartwatch is a truly unique metronome that works by pulsating on your body.
-This modern design also preserves your ears by avoiding the click that is often two loud on in-ear mixes.
+This modern design also preserves your ears by avoiding the click that’s often too loud on in-ear mixes.

 One of the most traditional and beloved metronomes ever.